Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Air to Air: B-Sweep- B WIDE, B NAR, and VI (Vis-Ident)

-The B-Sweep modes are used for air to air detection, tracking, and engagement.
+The B-Sweep modes are used for air-to-air detection, tracking, and engagement.
 The B-Sweep presentation shows range as a function of height on the DSCG display (higher is further), and projects the extents of the radar sweep field out to the sides of the display; in B WIDE, the width of the display is 120 degrees across, thus 30 degrees across per column, whereas in B NAR the